Instructions for Graduates+

 Graduation Fair - Bulldog Blastoff!

 WHAT: Graduation candidates will receive cap and gowns, may order announcements and cap/gown portraits, and can ensure they are all set for commencement.
 Door prizes, a photo booth, and free food highlight the day's activities.
-Students may order graduation announcements, diploma frames, class rings, and memorabilia here.
-Cap and gown portrait information can be found here.
+Students may order graduation announcements, class rings, and memorabilia here.
+Cap and gown portrait information is available here.

 CONTACT: Office of the Registrar, 726-2732

 CONTACT: Kath White 726-2825